bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 You can create a repository with `git init`.
 Running this command will initialize a new Git repo in your current directory.
 It’s important to remember that you only want a repository for your project and not your whole hard drive, so always run this command inside a project folder and not your home folder or desktop.
 You can create a new repo in an empty folder or within a project directory you’ve already created.

 What good is an empty repo?
 Not much!
 To add content to your repository, use `git add`.
-You can pass this command a specific filename, a directory, a “wildcard” to select a series of similarly-named files, or a `.` to add every untracked file in the current directory:
+You can pass this command a specific filename, a directory, a “wildcard " to select a series of similarly-named files, or a `.` to add every untracked file in the current directory:

     # This will add only my_app.js to the repo: